trebisky/Focus1/README.md

 ====================

-gui.js - is the top level gui in the final application pru_eblink - is a directory holding the PRU code and test fixtures
+- gui.js - is the top level gui in the final application
+- pru_eblink - is a directory holding the PRU code and test fixtures
+- pasm - the PRU assembler